sameer/git-lfs-ipfs/README.md

     priority = 0
 ```

-**Note that git-lfs-ipfs will be enabled by default for all future LFS usage if you enable this.**
+**Note that git-lfs-ipfs will be enabled by default for all future LFS usage if you add these lines to your configuration.**

 ## Demo